RohithOfRivia/SMILES-Toxicity-Prediction/README.md

 The notebook uses a Random Forest Classifier as the machine learning model to predict the toxicity of chemical compounds.
 The following steps are performed for modeling:

-1. Train the Random Forest Classifier on the training set using the scikit-learn library's 'RandomForestClassifier()' function.
+1. Train the XGBoost Classifier Classifier on the training set using the xgboost library's 'XGBClassifier()' function.
+Hyperparameters: n_estimators=700, max_depth=10
-2. Tune the hyperparameters of the Random Forest Classifier using Grid Search Cross-Validation.
-3. Evaluate the performance of the Random Forest Classifier on the testing set using several performance metrics, including accuracy, precision, recall, F1-score, and area under the receiver operating characteristic curve (AUC-ROC).
+2. Evaluate the performance of the model on the testing set using F1-score performance metric.
-4. Interpret the Random Forest Classifier model by visualizing the feature importance using the Matplotlib library.

 ## Requirements